etamponi/crypt-test/README.md

 This is a repo that helps me get acquainted with the git-crypt tool

+Usage
+---

+Install git-crypt, use it with symmetric key encryption.

+Put `rotate-key.sh` and `fix-rotation.sh` at the root of your git repository.

 Encrypt a directory
 ---

-If you want to encrypt a directory named `secrets` and all sub directories, add this to .gitignore:
+If you want to encrypt a directory named `secrets` and all sub directories, add this to .gitattributes:

 	secrets/** filter=git-crypt diff=git-crypt